 - You have a unified, data-agnostic, persistent profile for each of your prospects and customers.
 The platform won’t limit the amount of data you can store or automatically delete data about a prospect or customer after a certain amount of time.

 - You can create segments based on real-time, dynamic data.
 As your customers’ attributes change, they’ll move in and out of defined segments.

 - You can collect individual-level customer data (including transactional, behavioral, demographic, etc.) into a single customer profile.

-A final thought: there’s been relentless discussion about whether CDPs are a distinct category or just a bunch of features.
-Despite Salesforce’s protests to the contrary, their decision to enter into the category massively undermines the “just features” POV.
+Final thought: There’s been relentless discussion about whether CDPs are a distinct category or just a bunch of features.
+Despite Salesforce’s protests to the contrary, the brand’s decision to enter into the category massively undermines the “just-features” POV.

 Find out if a pure-play customer data platform like BlueConic is the right business technology for your organization.
 Take our CDP Readiness Assessment today.